Spall

 token = "ghp_xxxxxxxx"

-Spall will accept it but prints a warning recommending token_env or a keyring instead.
+Spall will accept it but prints a warning recommending token_url or token_env instead.

 Credential Hygiene